 The diameter of the 1/4 oz Platinum Eagle is 22mm and it is 1.3mm thick.

 1/10 troy ounce : The fractional tenth ounce platinum Eagle coin is the smallest weight denomination in the series.
 The dimensions of the coin are 16.5mm in diameter with a thickness of 0.95 mm with a reeded edge.

 The American Eagle 1/10 oz Platinum Coin is popular for preppers because of its small size, unique patriotic design, high metal purity, and the guarantee and recognizability of being from a sovereign mint.

 Platinum has become popular with precious metals investors given its characteristics as both a commodity for industrial consumption, jewelry and as store of wealth.

 It's a good idea to have platinum as part of your overall plan.
 Buying platinum eagle coins is an excellent way to diversify your investment portfolio or stack.

-FindBullionPrices.com searches more than 50 trusted and reputable bullion dealers to find the lowest prices for American Platinum Eagles.
+FindBullionPrices.com compares precious metals prices from trusted and reputable online bullion dealers to help you find the lowest prices on American Platinum Eagles.
 The prices on our site are updated hourly and adjusted for platinum spot price.
-This gives you the tools to compare platinum dealers to find the best deals.
+This gives you the tools to compare platinum prices.

 You can find a large variety of platinum coins at FindBullionPrices.com.
 If we don't list prices for something you're looking for Contact Us and let us know so we can add it.